sklf/USTC_lab/content/en/authors/DonghengZhang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Ph.D.
-Students
+- Postdocs
 ---

-Hello!
-This is Chunyang Xie (解春阳).
-I am a Ph.D. student at at the School of Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC).I received B.S. degree from the University of Electronic Science and Technology of China (UESTC) in 2018.
+Dongheng Zhang received B.S and Ph.D degree both from University of Electronic Science and Technology of China (UESTC) in 2017 and 2021, respectively.
+He is currently a Postdoc researcher at University of Science and Technology of China.

-I am fortunate to be advised by [Prof. Yan Chen](https://chenyanustc.github.io/).
-My research interest lies in Multimodal Machine Learning, Pose Estimation / Tracking, and Wireless Sensing.